 |South Fox Island, MI|

-The Fox Island Lighthouse Association is making steady progress towards restoring the light station.
-In March of 2009, it was announced that the association would get $16,666 for the South Fox Island Lighthouse from the Michigan Lighthouse Assistance Program, which is administered by the State Historic Preservation Office and funded by proceeds from the sale of the "Save our Lights" license plate.
+Since 2006, FILA has been making several trips to South Fox Island each year and has succeeded in calling attention to the light station and in stabilizing many of the structures on the island.
+In 2009, the association received $16,666 from the Michigan Lighthouse Assistance Program, which is administered by the State Historic Preservation Office and funded by proceeds from the sale of the “Save our Lights” license plate.

 The lighthouses are located on South Fox Island, which is roughly midway between